emartinezs44/ts4s/Readme.md

 ### Submiting to the Spark cluster

-First, the model must be transformed from onnx to bigdl format.
-There is a script to load the onnx file and generate the classificaton model in bidl format.
+First, the model must be **converted from onnx to bigdl format**.
+There is a script to load the onnx file and to generate the classificaton model in bidl format.
 Set the SPARK_HOME environment variable first and excute the script including as parameters:
  - Location of the onnx file.
  - Location of the biddl model file.
  - Location of the bigdl weights file.